-• Offering an immediate opportunity to discuss the concern with the designed lead and/or a senior member of staff/headteacher.

-• Being advised to keep a record of the bullying as evidence and discuss how respond to concerns and build resilience as appropriate.
+- Offering an immediate opportunity to discuss the concern with the designed lead and/or a senior member of staff/headteacher. - Being advised to keep a record of the bullying as evidence and discuss how respond to concerns and build resilience as appropriate. - Reassuring and offering appropriate support - Working with the wider community and local/national organisations to provide further or specialist advice and guidance

-• Where the bullying takes place outside of the school site then the school will ensure that the concern is investigated, and that appropriate action is taken in accordance with the school's behaviour and discipline policy

-• Reassuring and offering appropriate support

-• Working with the wider community and local/national organisations to provide further or specialist advice and guidance